Using If War Comes to You

 These short overviews can be used to explain the laws of war during your session, and for the optional research activity.
 They can also be used to help facilitators prepare.

-If War Comes to You was designed to support learning across different countries and settings.
 Because schools and systems vary, we’ve included ideas for running a structured session, plus optional activities to spark group discussion.
-These suggestions are just a starting point— feel free to adapt or build on them as you explore.

 Core experience